kubealex/ocp-operators-manifests/README.md

 Each operator comes with the default settings, that can be overridden using the kustomization template associated with each.

-They can easily be referenced in [ArgoCD](https://argo-cd.readthedocs.io/) Applications .
+They can easily be referenced in [ArgoCD](https://argo-cd.readthedocs.io/) Applications:

 ```yaml
 apiVersion: argoproj.io/v1alpha1